top of page

 A1

-Originally, it was a practical and affordable alternative to boat fishing, which was not widely accessible.
-Fishermen would perch on slender bamboo poles anchored between rocks or coral reefs, casting their lines from above the water.
+Originally, it was a practical and affordable alternative to fishing from a boat.
+Fishermen would sit on bamboo poles anchored between rocks or coral reefs, casting their lines – just beyond the breaking waves, several meters out to sea at dusk and dawn.

 It took me some time to witness stilt fishing done for fishing rather than for photographs.